aya-thafer2/Mastering-JavaScript-in-20-Days/Day13.md

 > * Having two varibles with same name in different scopes called ***shadowing***.
 > * All of the scopes that we're dealing with, all of the lexical scopes and identifiers, that's all determined at compile time.
 It's not determined at run time.
 It is ***used*** at ***run time***, but it is ***determined*** at ***compile time***.

+### **Before executing the code :**

+1. Scope maneger detrmine the scope.
+2. Then bring data or store it in the variable.

 ### Execute the code